DevStorm9833/Unity_Engine/My_Idea.md

 # 🔥 Game Idea: "REACTOR RUNAWAYS" (Action + Logic Puzzle)

 A cooperative-competitive hybrid where players race through a collapsing reactor, solving puzzles to open paths while sabotaging or helping each other.
-You're an ex-military hacker infiltrating a rogue AI-controlled nuclear facility.
+You're an ex-military hacker like Jackie Chan infiltrating a rogue AI-controlled nuclear facility.
 The AI has sealed all exits with logic-based security puzzles.
 Run, hide, and survive the reactor meltdown, then solve puzzles to unlock doors, disable security, and escape.

 🧩 GAMEPLAY LOOP
 ```